datur/datur/README.md

 # Hey I'm Dave

-## Currently a Junior Software Developer at Kraken Technologies
+## Currently a Backend Developer at Kraken Technologies

 ## What I'm working on